utopia-foss/utopia/doc/models/PredatorPrey.rst

 ``PredatorPrey`` — Model of Predator-Prey Dynamics
 ==================================================

-This model is a version of the Predator-prey model from the CCEES lecture script (v3, chapter 9.3.1).
-It is implemented as a cellular automaton (CA) with the cells arranged on a two-dimensional grid and represents a simple case of population dynamics on a grid.
+This model is a version of the Predator-Prey model from the CCEES lecture script (v3, chapter 9.3.1).
+It is implemented as a cellular automaton (CA) with the cells arranged on a two-dimensional grid and represents a simple case of spatially resolved population dynamics.

 .. note::

-    Currently the execution order of rules is different from the original code used in the script, where cells were called randomly and the sequence of rules was applied to an individual cell.
-Instead in this code a rule is applied to all cells befor the next rule is executed.
+    Currently, the execution order of rules is different from the code referred to in the script.
+There, cells are called randomly and the sequence of rules is applied to an individual cell before proceeding to the next one.
+    In the Utopia ``PredatorPrey`` model, a rule is applied to all cells before the proceeding to the next rule.
 Due to that, results from the script can not be replicated exactly with this code.

 Scenario
 --------

-Two species are present in this model: the prey species which has a steady inflow of resources (e.g. by eating plants whose population dynamics are not represented in this model) and the predator species that feeds on the prey.
-Both species reproduce in a non-sexual manner.
-The interactions consist of the predator moving on the grid and looking for prey in its neighborhood and eventually eating it upon making contact.
-The prey flees with a certain probability.
-A general cost to uphold their internal structure is applied to both species.
+As the name suggests, there are two different species present in this model: prey and predator.
+The prey species has a steady inflow of resources (e.g. by eating plants whose population dynamics are not represented in this model).
+The predator species feeds on the prey.
+Both species expend resources to uphold their structure ("living costs") and in order to reproduce, which happens in a non-sexual manner.

+The interaction consists of the predator moving on the grid and looking for prey in its neighborhood.
+Upon making contact, it consumes the prey.
+The prey may flee with a certain probability.

 Implementation
 --------------

-This is modeled using a CA. Each cell of the CA has 4 possible states:
+This is modeled using a CA. Each cell of the CA has four possible states:

 * Empty
 * Inhabited by a prey